sasagawa888/nprolog/document/PARA.md

     dp_close: Sends termination command to child machines and closes communication.
     (Note) If halt is executed without performing dp_close, an error will occur.
 To terminate properly, dp_close is required.

+    dp_parent: When the system is operating as a parent, it returns YES; otherwise, it returns NO. Even if it is a child, it will return YES if it also functions as a parent with its own children.

 # Example

 ```